Thermal Science and Engineering

 Therm.
 Sci.
 Eng.

-Thermal Science and Engineering (TSE) is an international open access journal that publishes original, high-quality research articles that span activities ranging from fundamental thermodynamic scientific research to the applied discussion of maximising thermodynamic efficiencies and minimising all heat losses.
+Thermal Science and Engineering (TSE) is an international open access journal that publishes high-quality articles that span activities ranging from fundamental thermodynamic scientific research to the applied discussion of maximising thermodynamic efficiencies and minimising all heat losses.
 Topics cover thermal biology, nanotechnology, thermal energy transport, thermodynamics, thermal medical systems, and devices, etc.

 1. Energy systems, efficiency, and sustainability